On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

-So far, we have found a profile in which $b$ is uniquely chosen when only $n-(k+1)$ voters prefer it uniquely the most.
-Next, we show that $b$ is always the unique winner if the voters $\seti{k+2}{n}$ prefer it uniquely the most.
-Therefore, consider the profile $R^{k,7}$ which is derived from $R^{k,5}$ by letting the voters $\seti{1}{k}$ subsequently change their preference to $c,X,a,b$.
-As $f(R^{k,5})=\{b\}$ and $b$ is the worst alternative for these voters, strategyproofness implies that $f(R^{k,7})=\{b\}$.
+So far, we have found a profile in which $b$ is uniquely chosen when the voters $\seti{k+2}{n}$ prefer it uniquely the most.
+Next, we show that this set of voters is therefore decisive.
+Hence, consider the profile $R^{k,7}$ which is derived from $R^{k,5}$ by letting the voters $\seti{1}{k}$ subsequently change their preference to $c,X,a,b$.
+Since $f(R^{k,5})=\{b\}$ and $b$ is the worst alternative for these voters, \ref{imp1} implies that $f(R^{k,7})=\{b\}$.
+As last step, we change the preferences of voter $k+1$ such that $b$ is his least preferred alternative.
+For this, we first let all voters $\seti{k+2}{n}$ subsequently change their preference to $b, X, c, a$.
+This modification results in the profile $R^{k,8}$ and \ref{imp2} implies that $f(R^{k,8})=\{b\}$.
+Moreover, observe that alternative $a$ is Pareto-dominated by $c$ in $R^{k,8}$.
+Therefore, voter $k+1$ can now swap $a$ and $b$ to derive the profile $R^{k,9}$ and Pareto-optimality implies that $a\not\in f(R^{k,9})$.
+Then, strategyproofness implies that $f(R^{k,9})=\{b\}$ as any other subset of $A\setminus \{a\}$ is a manipulation for voter $k+1$.